Application Checklist

 Most applications are reviewed within three to four weeks of submitting a complete proposal that aligns with the guidelines below.
 If your application requires edits and/or additional information, you will be contacted via email with details.

 If you have a committed donation or grant and require an expedited application process, this may be accommodated, for a fee, on a case-by-case basis.
-Inquire using the Project Inquiry Form.
+Inquire using the Prospective Applicant Inquiry Form.
 Provide details about your committed funding and urgency in the Fundraising section.

 Proposals are considered submitted once all sections are fully addressed in the proposal document.
-The funding grid in Section 5.
-Financial Info is mandatory for all proposals.
+The funding grid in Section 14.
+Financial Information is mandatory for all proposals.
 Indicate the fiscal sponsorship requirement, Y or N, for all funding sources.
 A successful application should address every section in the guidelines and clearly explain your plan to utilize the fiscal sponsorship program as part of your fundraising scenario.

 Applications submitted around major holidays or film industry events will extend the application timeline after the conclusion of the holiday or event.
 Industry events we often participate in include Sundance Film Festival in January, Tribeca Festival, Hot Docs, and the Toronto International Film Festival.
 Holidays include December 23 - 31 and U.S. bank holidays.
 When in doubt, ask.